ADHD Treatment

 Understanding ADHD

+According to the Centers for Disease Control and Prevention, approximately 6 million children in the United States have been diagnosed with ADHD, and studies estimate that 4.4% of adults, roughly 10 million Americans, live with the condition.
 Attention-Deficit/Hyperactivity Disorder (ADHD) is one of the most common neurodevelopmental conditions, affecting children and adults alike.
-While many people associate ADHD with hyperactive children, it is a lifelong condition that frequently persists into adulthood — and in many cases goes undiagnosed for years, leaving people struggling without understanding why.
+While many people associate ADHD with hyperactive children, it is a lifelong condition that frequently persists into adulthood, and in many cases goes undiagnosed for years, leaving people struggling without understanding why.

 At PsychBright Health, our board-certified psychiatrists specialize in ADHD diagnosis and treatment across all ages, helping you find clarity, focus, and a path forward.